berkeley-scf/tutorial-unix-basics/index.md

 ### 4.5 Seeing if a command or program is available

-You can see if a command or program is installed (and where it is installed) using `which`.
+You can see if a command or program is installed (and where it is installed) using `type`.

 ```bash
 $ type grep